← Back to ‘About the Indie Forum’

-The Indie Forum is spread over three days.
+The Indie Forum was spread over three days.

-You can buy a one-day ticket for the day that interests you most (£20), or attend all three days (£50).
-Or, you can bring along your whole agency for just £95!
+You could buy a one-day ticket for the day that interests you most (£20), or attend all three days (£50).
+Or, you could bring along your whole agency for just £95!

 14.00 Julian Boulding: intro and welcome

-14.05 Colin Phua, China and Singapore: Colin is CEO and Founder of Captive Media in Shanghai and now also of Captive Interactive SG in Singapore.
+Colin Phua, China & Singapore: Colin is CEO and Founder of Captive Media in Shanghai and Captive Interactive in Singapore.

 For the last ten years, Chinese firms like TenCent and Ali Baba have led the world in combining social media with e-commerce.
 What China does today, the world will do tomorrow.
-In this session, Colin looks at the development of live-streaming – a phenomenon in China, and now one of the fastest growing means of social communication in the Western world also, through platforms like Facebook and TikTok.
+In this session, Colin looks at the development of commerce live-streaming – a phenomenon in China, and now one of the fastest growing means of social communication in the Western world also, through platforms like Taobao Live, Facebook Live and Douyin/TikTok.

 Following a six-year stint at Unruly, where he was Global SVP of Insight and Solutions, plus a couple of years at influencer marketing agency Whalar, Ian is now founder and CEO of DAIVID.
 DAIVID uses advanced artificial intelligence to analyse and pre-test and optimise creative content and media context simultaneously.
 It’s being adopted by some leading creative and media holding company agencies and is now also accessible to independents.
 Ian’s presentation will look at how AI is currently being used in performance advertising – and how the new science will add emotional analysis to today’s performance metrics.

 15.00 Roger Darashah, Portugal and co-founders, NEMO: “A little bit of data, on my side”